 I walk backwards into the future with my eyes fixed on the past.

 Russ Flatt (Ngāti Kahungunu) makes carefully staged photographs utilising a range of modes and points of view in order to recover and reconstruct memories and past events.
 His work addresses notions of identity and looks towards a re-imagined past in order to recognise the present.

 Flatt graduated with a Post Graduate Diploma in 2013 from Auckland University’s Elam School of Fine Arts.
-His work is held in collections including Auckland Art Gallery Toi o Tamaki, James Wallace Arts Trust, Auckland Council and the University of Auckland.
+His work is held in collections including Auckland Art Gallery Toi o Tamaki, Wallace Arts Trust, Auckland Council and the University of Auckland.

 Artist Portrait: Courtesy Television New Zealand